 Financial aid eligibility is the difference between the estimated student budget (tuition, room and board, fees, books and personal expenses, travel expenses) and the expected family contribution.

-We determine your eligibility for need based assistance from the College using a combination of institutional and federal methodologies to calculate the family contribution.
-The family contribution is comprised of a parental and a student contribution.
-In determining the parental contribution a number of factors are considered including parent taxable income and untaxed income, parental assets, number of dependents in the household, and the number of dependent children attending undergraduate institutions.
+The College uses a combination of institutional and federal methodologies to calculate a family contribution.
+The family contribution consists of a parental and a student contribution.
+In determining the parental contribution a number of factors are considered including: parent taxable income and untaxed income, parental assets, number of dependents in the household, and the number of dependent children attending undergraduate institutions.
 The student contribution is determined after a review of student income and assets, including trusts.
-Students are expected to contribute 25% of the value of their assets each year and a minimum expected contribution which ranges from $2,450 to $3,400 depending on the year in college.
+Students are expected to contribute 25% of the value of their assets each year and a minimum expected contribution which ranges from $2,600 to $3,400 depending on the year in college.